JunKim26/sort_timer/README.md

 The sort_timer function times how many milliseconds it takes the decorated function to run.
 The decorator's wrapper function returns the elapsed time.

 The function **compare_sorts** takes the two decorated sort functions as parameters and generates a graph comparing their sort times.
+The graph generation may take up to a minute.